Study + Internship in Prague Available Sessions

 About the Program

-Build marketable skills while gaining résumé-boosting experience in one of Central Europe’s economic and cultural capitals.
+Why choose when you can have both?
+Make steady progress toward your academic degree AND gain valuable hands-on skills in an international internship in one of Central Europe's economic and cultural capitals.
+Incorporate a professional internship placement into your semester or summer study program and give your future career a boost.
 Internships in Prague encourage you to immerse into local culture while developing practical skills in fields such as marketing, management, journalism, communication, international relations, and more.
-Our strong academic focus and personalized placements dedicated to meaningful experiences that make a real impact, allow you to give your career a boost while gaining the international experience you’ve been seeking.
+Take care of those degree requirements and build the foundations of your professional network all while gaining the international experience you’ve been seeking with a study + internship program in Prague.
 Learn more about the benefits of a CEA internship.

 - 5/26/22 - 8/4/22